oracle-livelabs/adb/adb-prometheus/introduction/introduction.md

 ![Architecture diagram showing ADB-D → ORDS → Prometheus → Grafana pipeline inside a VCN](images/adb_d_prometheus_architecture.svg)

-Unlike standard ORDS handlers that wrap responses in JSON, we use `source_type_media` that streams raw content with a custom `Content-Type` header.
-By returning `text/plain; version=0.0.4` and a CLOB containing Prometheus exposition format, we create a native `/metrics` endpoint directly from the database.
+Unlike standard ORDS handlers, which typically encapsulate responses in JSON, this implementation leverages the `source_type_media` handler type to stream raw content directly to the client with a custom `Content-Type` header.
+By returning content as `text/plain; version=0.0.4` along with a CLOB formatted according to the Prometheus exposition standard, we can expose a native `/metrics` endpoint directly from Oracle Autonomous AI Database.

 ### Objectives